AshaenM/AshaenM.github.io/README.md

 - Users can visit my GitHub or LinkedIn profiles.

 ## Note
 - I have not made my website full responsive.
+Viewing with bigger screens is recommended.